kuzudb/kuzu-blog/src/content/post/2025-04-15-embedded-dbs.md

 ## Final thoughts
 I hope this post was helpful to position in-process DBMSs against client-server ones and clarify some of the misconceptions about them.
-For many applications, especially analytical ones, using in-process DBMSs as libraries instead of maintaining DBMS servers can significantly simplify your lives.
+For many applications, especially graph applications, which are often analytical in nature, using an in-process DBMS as a library instead of maintaining a DBMS server can significantly simplify your lives.
 Remember that in-process DBMSs are, *first and foremost, DBMSs* -- i.e., they provide all of the advanced features you expect from a DBMS, and they can be state-of-the-art in their performance and the amount of data they can manage.
 If you'll excuse a small plug, I encourage you to try Kuzu on very large graph databases and be impressed with its data ingestion and querying